Search

 Mike Minick

 Mike Minick was hired as Coastal Georgia’s women’s softball coach prior to the start of the 2014 season.
+Since then he was built the softball program into a powerhouse, as he has won 250 games as he enters his 11th season at the helm.

 The 2020 season, although cut short, the Mariners earned their first NAIA Coaches' Top 25 ranking in school history.
 They ranked 19th with a 13-4 record at the time and received 215 votes.
 They also earned a ninth-place rating on the NAIA Boyd's World Iterative Strength Rating which is based on the level of competition and strength of schedule of games already played.